jlmelville/smallvis/docs/pacmap.md

 However, as they are all image datasets, that doesn't necessarily mean that there aren't problems lurking.
 Memo to self: find some non-image datasets, e.g. the 20 Newsgroup dataset (available in the PaCMAP repo) for text categorization.
-`macosko2015` does indeed show a pretty dramatic change in its distribution, particularly its nearest neighbors. `tasic2018` also seems to show this.
-Could just be coincidence that those are both RNA-seq datasets, but probably a look at how such datasets are normalized or otherwise pre-processed might be in order.
-For the other datasets, PCA doesn't seem to distort the distributions as much.
-However, as they are all image datasets, that doesn't necessarily mean that there aren't problems lurking.
-Memo to self: find some non-image datasets, e.g. the 20 Newsgroup dataset (available in the PaCMAP repo) for text categorization.

 ### 20NG